google/koladata/docs/api_reference.md

 <pre class="no-copy"><code class="lang-text no-auto-prettify">Returns true iff the impl of `this_op` equals the impl of `that_op`.</code></pre>

+### `kd.optools.fix_non_deterministic_tokens(expr: Expr, *, param: Expr = L._koladata_non_deterministic_token_leaf) -> Expr` {#kd.optools.fix_non_deterministic_tokens}

+<pre class="no-copy"><code class="lang-text no-auto-prettify">Returns an expression with derandomized non-deterministic tokens.

+Its primary application is derandomizing expressions within operator declarations, making operator definitions more reproducible.

+This function only targets non-deterministic tokens; the rest of the expression is left unchanged.
+Therefore, if other parts contain embedded &#34;random&#34; values, the overall expression will remain &#34;random&#34;.

+Importantly, derandomized expressions must not be directly combined with each other, as this can easily cause seed collisions.

+Args:
+  expr: The expression to fix.
+  param: The parameter to replace NON_DETERMINISTIC_TOKEN_LEAF with.</code></pre>

 ### `kd.optools.make_operators_container(*namespaces: str) -> OperatorsContainer` {#kd.optools.make_operators_container}

 <pre class="no-copy"><code class="lang-text no-auto-prettify">Returns an OperatorsContainer for the given namespaces.